10 Awesome Things to Do in Southwest Texas

 4. San Antonio’s Historic Mexican Market

-Nearly every weekend, San Antonio’s Historic Market Square comes to life with authentic Mexican heritage, shopping, and delicious tex-mex food.
+Nearly every weekend, San Antonio’s Historic Market Square comes to life with authentic Mexican heritage, shopping, and delicious Tex-Mex food.
 With over 100 vendors, they say Historic Market Square is the largest “El Mercado” remaining in the United States.

 San Antonio Market shops

+San Antonio’s Historic Market Square.
 Photos by Rene Cizio

-Historic Market Square is open on weekends, 10 am – 4 pm.
-Find it at 514 W Commerce, San Antonio, TX 78207.
+Historic Market Square is open on weekends from 10 am to 4 pm.
+It is located at 514 W Commerce, San Antonio, TX 78207.

-5. Big Bend National Park
+5. Southwest Texas Big Bend National Park

 https://img.particlenews.com/image.php?url=0b2vUX_0ZWkiwVC00